 For example, FedEx is shifting channels and increasing B2C shipping in the near future through Fedex Freight.
 The expansion of the company’s big and bulky offerings will help it meet the growing market for white glove delivery.
 USPS has had to replace diminishing first-class mail volume with parcel delivery in order to stay viable in our ever-changing world.

 Are you set up to pivot business models as quickly?

 Every time a new disruption or wave of technology enters the market, delivery expectations change.
 You need to add capabilities based on what’s expected in your market.
 Shippers have understood this for a while, which is why 93% believe that 3PL and logistics technology is key to their success.

 Shippers already expect to be able to offer their consignees one-day delivery, accurate delivery windows, and delivery beyond the front door.
 Are you flexible enough to address these changing requirements?

 Now think about this:

 Your business will look completely different in another five years.
 Since you don’t know what those changes will be, you need an open technology that will allow you to grow efficiently in any direction, and modify your services to best support your shippers as they compete in this new world.
-The challenge is how you can future proof your offering by embracing logistics software that will grow and adapt with you.
+The challenge is how you can future proof your offering by embracing logistics management software that will grow and adapt with you.
 Replacing your technology partners every few years is simply unsustainable.

 * * *